-There may be some groups of individuals, such as student-athletes, that will require testing on a regular basis.
+There are some groups of individuals, such as student-athletes, that require testing on a regular basis.
 We will share information about this as needed.

 - Symptomatic Testing

-Symptomatic testing is reserved for individuals who are experiencing symptoms of COVID-19.
+Symptomatic testing, sometimes called "diagnostic testing" is reserved for individuals who are experiencing symptoms of COVID-19.
 (Baseline and surveillance testing are both considered asymptomatic testing.)
 Anybody who experiences symptoms should contact their healthcare provider.
-For Hope students during the fall semester, this means contacting Hope’s Health Center at email@example.com or 616.395.7585.
+For Hope students during the academic semesters, this means contacting Hope’s Health Center at firstname.lastname@example.org or 616.395.7585 to report symptoms and schedule a test.
+The Health Center staff will administer the test on site.
 (Please be sure always to contact the Health Center first — do not arrive at the center without prior communication.)

 Your healthcare provider will provide instruction on next steps, which may include testing.